Priti Patel: Backbencher: 2017–2019

 In May 2018, Patel questioned the impartiality of the Electoral Commission and called for it to investigate Britain Stronger in Europe or to end its inquiry into the Vote Leave campaign.
 Patel expressed concern that Britain Stronger in Europe had been provided with services by other remain campaigns without declaring the expenditure in the appropriate way.
 In August 2018, the Electoral Commission reported that there was no evidence that Britain Stronger in Europe had breached any laws on campaign spending.

 In December 2018, during the UK's Brexit negotiations, a government report was leaked which indicated that food supplies and the economy in the Republic of Ireland could be adversely affected in the event of a no-deal Brexit.
 Following the report, Patel commented: "This paper appears to show the government were well aware Ireland will face significant issues in a no-deal scenario.
 Why hasn't this point been pressed home during negotiations?"
 Some sections of the media reported her comments as a suggestion that Britain should exploit Ireland's fear of damage to its economy and food shortages to advance its position with the EU.
 She was criticised for insensitivity by several other MPs in the light of Britain's part in Ireland's Great Famine in the 19th century, in which a million people died.
-Patel said her comments had been taken out of context.
+Patel stated her comments had been taken out of context.
 Journalist Eilis O'Hanlon criticised the media's characterisation of Patel's comments as a "manipulative, sinister media-manufactured campaign of character assassination", further elaborating that the "divide between fact and comment broke down entirely in response to Priti Patel's comments".

-In March 2019, Patel backed a pamphlet published by the TaxPayers' Alliance which called for the international development budget to be reformed, and for the UK alone to decide what constitutes aid, rather than international organisations.
+In March 2019, Patel backed a pamphlet published by the TaxPayers' Alliance which called for the International Development budget to be reformed, and for the UK alone to decide what constitutes aid, rather than international organisations.

 Home Secretary: 2019–2022

-Patel was appointed Home Secretary by Johnson in July 2019.
-Shortly after her appointment, news transpired that, in May 2019, Patel began working for Viasat as a strategic adviser on a salary of £5,000 a month for five hours' work a month, without seeking prior approval from the government's Advisory Committee on Business Appointments, leading to accusations that she had broken the ministerial code for a second time.
-In the December general election, she was re-elected as MP for Witham with an increased majority of 24,082 (48.8%) votes.
+Patel was appointed home secretary by Johnson in July 2019.
+Shortly after her appointment, news transpired that, in May 2019, Patel began working for Viasat as a strategic adviser on a salary of £5,000 a month for five hours' work a month, without seeking prior approval from the Government's Advisory Committee on Business Appointments, leading to accusations that she had broken the ministerial code for a second time.
+At the 2019 UK general election, Patel was again re-elected with an increased vote share of 66.6% and an increased majority of 24,082 votes.

 Police and crime

 In January 2020, a report by the Youth Empowerment and Innovation Project said that Patel's approach to tackling youth radicalisation was "madness" and the Home Office had been "disengaged".

-After the murder of David Amess, Patel asked all police forces in the United Kingdom to review security arrangements for Members of Parliament.
+After the October 2021 murder of Sir David Amess, Patel asked all police forces in the United Kingdom to review security arrangements for Members of Parliament.